Nima-Fr/TryHackMe/GoldenEye/README.md

 Boris's pop3 password: `secret1!`

-I don't know if we need or not, but I found `natalya`'s password, the other user that we know:
+I don't know if we need or not, but I successfully brute-forced `natalya`'s password, the other user that we know:

 ~~~
 ┌──(user㉿Y0B01)-[~/Desktop/walkthroughs/thm/GoldenEye]